specialworld83/selinux/README.md

 Policy
 ------

-There is not yet a SELinux policy for Arch.
+There is not yet a SELinux policy for Condres.
 To build a policy, here are some useful links:

 * https://github.com/TresysTechnology/refpolicy The Reference Policy
 * https://github.com/pebenito/refpolicy ongoing work to include a systemd policy in the refpolicy (announcement: http://oss.tresys.com/pipermail/refpolicy/2014-October/007430.html)